Celebrating our team on International Nurses Day

 “Since Chestnut Tree House opened in 2003, we have had to adapt to reflect the changing needs of the families we support.
 Children with life-limiting illnesses are living longer, fuller lives thanks to the great strides being made in medical research.
 A large amount of work goes into maintaining a skilled workforce with continued clinical skills training such as looking after children with tracheostomies and ventilators, or those who rely on nutrition through gastrostomies.

 But the training doesn’t stop there.
 Our staff need advanced communication training using communication aids, eye gaze equipment and Makaton.
-We train our staff in caring for different medical conditions, looking after children with learning disabilities and those with challenging behaviours.
+We train our staff in caring for different medical conditions, looking after children with learning disabilities and those with behaviours that may challenge.

 I want to celebrate nurses’ professionalism and leadership in ensuring we meet the needs of children and their families.
 Nursing leadership is what ensures safe, quality care – and nurses also play a key role in service transformation.
 Nurses can be powerful leaders in advocating for patients and ensuring systems and processes are responsive to their needs.
 Chestnut Tree House is going through significant service transformation led by nurses, using evidence, literature, data, service user feedback and engagement to shape our service delivery and devise and implement strategy.